Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 Base64 Decode & Unpack in Ruby :b5, 35, 45

-On the Python inference side (FastAPI), we returned embeddings using standard NumPy-to-list conversion:
+Here is how our original system was structured.
+The Python inference server returned embeddings using standard NumPy-to-list conversion:

 # FastAPI endpoint (Slow & Heavy)